Mycobacterium bovis: In non-human animals

-Epidemiology and control
+Control

 Testing

-Skin testing is possible in cattle.
+Tuberculin skin testing is possible in cattle.
 Casal et al. 2012 tried both recombinant protein and overlapping peptide provocation, finding the peptide test to be less sensitive.

+The tuberculin test causes false positives in BCG-vaccinated cattle.
+The Detect Infected among Vaccinated Animals (DIVA) skin test is designed to detect only infected animals among vaccinated ones.
+Phase 1 trials were completed in the UK in 2022, and phase 2 by 2025.
+(Technically speaking, DIVA is a descriptive term for all tests able to perform this kind of differentiation.
+The specific form of test being tested in the UK is DST-F, a fusion protein of three selected antigens not found in BCG.
+In this context, it makes BCG a marker vaccine.)

+Vaccination

+The BCG vaccine can be used in cattle.
+The CattleBCG vaccine, based on the BCG Danish strain, is the leading candidate in the UK.
+Its future implementation depends on the success of the DST-F trials.

+Epidemiology and responses

+China

+M. bovis is prevalent among the Chinese deer population at 16.1%.
+It even more common among yaks with a seroprevalence of 48.7%.

 New Zealand

 In New Zealand, the introduced common brushtail possum is a vector for the spread of M. bovis.
 The Biosecurity Act 1993, which established a national pest-management strategy, is the legislation behind the control of the disease in New Zealand.
 The Animal Health Board operates a nationwide programme of cattle testing and possum control, with the goal of eradicating M. bovis from wild vector species across 2.5 million hectares – or one-quarter – of New Zealand's at-risk areas, by 2026, and eventually eradicating the disease entirely.

 The TB-free New Zealand programme is regarded as "world-leading".
 It has successfully reduced cattle- and deer-herd infection rates from more than 1700 in 1994 to fewer than 100 herds in July 2011.
 Much of this success can be attributed to sustained cattle controls reducing cross-infection and breaking the disease cycle.
 For example, at Hohotaka, in New Zealand's central North Island, control work from 1988 to 1994 achieved a sustained mean reduction of 87.5% in the density of TB‐infected possums.
 As expected, annual TB incidence in local cattle herds consequently declined by a similar amount (83.4%).

 Possums are controlled through a combination of trapping, ground-baiting, and where other methods are impractical, aerial treatment with 1080 poison.

 From 1979 to 1984, possum control was stopped due to lack of funding.
 From that point until 1994, TB rates in herds steadily increased.
 The area of New Zealand harbouring TB-infected wild animals expanded from about 10% of the country to 40%.

 The fact that possums are such effective transmitters of TB appears to be facilitated by their behaviour once they get the disease.